 Editor's Note: Here are tips on making snowman jars.

 Practice first on a sheet of paper with a pencil.
 You're a better painter than you think!

 you could stamp it on. they sell stamping ink in all colors that is permanent and will not wash off. it's called stayz on sold in the scrapbooking department.
 Use any stamp you like.
 The ink costs about 6 dollars.
 I did ceramic tiles with this before.

 I've made snowman salt jars.
 You cut black circles glue to inside of jar, cut orange carrot shape glue inside of jar small black circles to form mouth, glue inside let dry.
 Don't use lots of glue, just to stick.
-A little patience needed. fill with bath salts or table salt.
-Make a hat from old sock cuff for hat.
-Place it on lid.
-Tie ribbon to make tassel.
-They're super cute.

 I saw some jars painted in white with snowman faces on them.
 The paint was textured.
 What kind of paint was used?
 Anybody know?

 From what you are describing I believe the paint used was an acrylic texture medium for painting on glass.
 This is the only pain that has a texture inside the paint that is used on glass.

 Since I didn't see the project I will have to speculate.
 Might have been puffy paint, or just craft paint and add some fine craft sand.